AutoQResearch: LLM-Guided Closed-Loop Policy Search for Adaptive Variational Quantum Optimization: Executed Hardware Validation

 Taken together, these two validation studies support the same conclusion from two different directions.
 In MIS, the discovered controller transfers to hardware without losing optimal solution quality on the tested instance.
 In CVRP, the discovered controller remains executable even in a richer hybrid workflow that combines quantum assignment refinement with classical repair and downstream routing.
 Although these are restricted single-instance studies and should not be interpreted as broad hardware benchmarks, they show that the policies discovered by \textit{AutoQResearch} are not merely simulator artifacts; they can be compiled and executed on current IBM hardware while preserving nontrivial end-to-end performance.
+We stress the methodological limits of these runs: each was executed within a single calibration window and reported as a single execution, so the numbers reflect one draw of device conditions (readout noise, routing, and calibration drift) rather than an averaged or interval estimate.
+Repeated executions across calibration periods, with variance or confidence intervals and a study of policy stability under drift, are the natural next step and are left to future work; the released harness exposes the same hardware entry points to make such repetition reproducible.